 Strollers are NOT allowed.

 Aid stations, or water drops are located every 3-4 miles apart.
 They will be stocked with the usual aid station fare... water, SWORD hydration drink (www.drinksword.com), bananas, oranges, chips, candy, energy snacks, Honey Stinger energy gel, and other items.
-In areas where we aren't allowed to place an aid station, there will be gallon jugs of water for your use to fill your bottles.

-Very minimal amount of cups will be available... please bring your own water/fluid containers.
+Again, a very minimal amount of cups will be available... please bring your own water/fluid containers.

 Limited amount of Soda will be on-hand, as it’s well known that too much sugar will blow up your race.

 Porta Johns are available at every aid station, except Breeden Trestle.
 Toilets and running water are available at Tunnel Hill aid station.

 Hamburgers, veggie burgers, and hot dogs will be available at the Vienna Park station at the finish.